Skip to main content

 Key takeaway

 When choosing which accounts to target, you have to prioritize ruthlessly.
 Lacework didn’t just focus on accounts fitting their ICP, but also allocated their ABM budget according to each account’s importance.
 With account-based marketing, you can and should invest more in your most promising customers.
+This was a also a great example of intent data as an ABM use case.

 6. IBM Invites Accounts to the US Open